 Daniel Libman has spent his entire life in professional theatre, film and TV.
-He trained 2 years at Montreal’s Dawson College, then in the 4 year BFA Acting Conservatory at University of Alberta, plus a final year training under Julliard and Broadway Director Michael Langham at the Stratford Festival Young Company.
+He trained 2 years at Montreal’s Dawson College, then in the 4 year BFA Acting Conservatory at University of Alberta, plus a final year training under Julliard Head of Drama and Broadway Director Michael Langham at the Stratford Festival Young Company.

 Daniel's plays have been seen across North America (50+ productions and counting); in Calgary at ATP, Quest, Ground Zero & Lunchbox; in Edmonton at the Citadel, Workshop West, Chinook & The Fringe, and in the U.S. in Chicago, L.A., St. Louis, Pittsburgh and several times in New York.
-His play, Intermission, premiered in 2014 at the Clurman Theater on Theater Row in Times Square.
+His play, Intermission, premiered in 2014 at the Clurman Theater in Theater Row on Times Square.
 He’s also created musicals for ATP, the Charlottetown Festival, Lunchbox, the Globe Theatre, the Edmonton Fringe and Workshop West, and performed in musicals at Theatre Calgary, Workshop West and Lunchbox.
 Daniel has also directed many times in Calgary, Edmonton, Saskatoon and Winnipeg, and was Playwright-in-Residence at Workshop West (Edmonton) and ATP.

 Daniel Libman’s teaching experience also includes the drama departments at University of Calgary, University of Lethbridge, Red Deer College and Mount Royal University as full-time instructor, visiting professional and/or workshop provider and through Calgary Opera's Let's Create an Opera program.
 He has also taught hundreds of specialized drama workshops in the CBE & the CSSD, and continues to teach in Calgary schools as artist-in-residence.
 And he's very proud of having such excellent Musical Theatre Instructors and Acting Instructors at CAS as well!